How to Make Hair Thicker

 “Always use a nozzle when blowing out your hair.
 This ensures the air follows the hair shaft, creating a silky mane,” says Ruggeri.

 3. Hot tools

-- Wash often enough: While many of us devalue shampooing, since it may strip hair of its natural moisture levels, it is possible to wash more with a more hydrating shampoo, for necessary routine scalp cleansing, Ruggeri notes.
+- Wash often enough: It’s possible to wash more often using a more hydrating shampoo, for necessary routine scalp cleansing, Ruggeri notes.
 This removes excess sebum from the scalp, which allows your follicles to grow thicker, fuller hairs.

 “In all cases of hair loss, seeing a board-certified dermatologist should be a person’s first step,” he says.
 Only then will you know the best solution for your specific case.
 However, it’s worth noting that any hair lost to recession will not grow back, while any lost to general thinning and androgenetic alopecia may be salvageable within the first couple years of its thinning or loss.